Philadelphia High School for the Creative and Performing Arts: History

 CAPA was founded in 1978 by John R. Vannoni.
-The school was originally located in the Atlantic Building at Broad and Spruce Streets where it shared space with the Philadelphia College of the Arts (now the University of the Arts).
+The school was originally located in the Atlantic Building at Broad and Spruce Streets where it shared space with the Philadelphia College of the Arts (formerly the University of the Arts).

 CAPA moved into the Palumbo Elementary School Building at 11th and Catherine Streets in 1984.
 The school board had planned to close Palumbo School, but canceled the closure to accommodate CAPA.

 CAPA moved into the restored Ridgway Library building at Broad and Christian Streets in November 1997.
 In its new location, CAPA became an anchor on Philadelphia's Avenue of the Arts.

 In November 2014, CAPA alumni Black Thought and Questlove of The Roots helped to launch the CAPA Foundation, a nonprofit organization with the mission of raising funds and providing financial support to the school.

 On Saturday, June 24, 2017, the stretch of Broad Street in front of the school was renamed Boyz II Men Boulevard.
 The R&B group attended CAPA when it occupied space in Palumbo Elementary School.
 The Palumbo building appears in the group's Motownphilly music video.

 Students and faculty

 CAPA served 707 students in grades 9-12 during the 2017-2018 school year.
 The school has a 96% graduation rate and a 95% college matriculation rate.
 CAPA ranked #62 among high schools in Pennsylvania by the 2018 Best High Schools edition of the U.S. News & World Report.

 The current teacher is student ratio is 22:1.
-CAPA's longest serving faculty member, dance teacher LaDeva Davis, has been with the school since its founding in 1978.
+CAPA's longest serving faculty member, dance teacher LaDeva Davis, had been with the school since its founding in 1978.
+She died in September 2022.